-4.1 The Director General of the Department for Student Affairs shall, when transferable courses provided for in item (1), Article 3 above fall under either one of the items listed below, consult with the Academic Affairs Committee beforehand.

-- (1) Cases where the University of Aizu will authorize courses proposed by OTHER UNIVERSITYS, ETC. to the University of - (2) Cases where the University of Aizu will propose its courses to OTHER UNIVERSITYS, ETC. as transferable courses
+- 4.1 The Director General of the Department for Student Affairs shall, when transferable courses provided for in item (1), Article 3 above fall under either one of the items listed below, consult with the Academic Affairs Committee beforehand. - (1) Cases where the University of Aizu will authorize courses proposed by OTHER UNIVERSITYS, ETC. to the University of Aizu as transferable courses - (2) Cases where the University of Aizu will propose its courses to OTHER UNIVERSITYS, ETC. as transferable courses